Supporting the Development of Community-Based Mental Health Professionals

 Prior to joining the agency, Eylin worked with elementary-aged children at the Mark West School District, where she did her traineeship.
 Many students in the district were greatly impacted by the 2017 Tubbs fire.

 Born and raised in Peru, Eylin moved to Sonoma County 15 years ago.
 She said she wants to use her Spanish-language skills to help combat stigma around mental health in the Latinx community.
 Eylin said the Pipeline scholarship “was a big help” in helping her pursue her master’s degree.

-Daisy Cardenas recently took on a bilingual clinician position at Side By Side, where she plans to do her traineeship this fall after completing her second year in the counseling psychology graduate program at the University of San Francisco.
+Daisy Cardenas is working as a bilingual clinician at Side By Side, alongside her third year of studies in the counseling psychology graduate program at the University of San Francisco.
 Side By Side, a Bay Area nonprofit, serves at-risk youth and their families.
 As part of its therapeutic behavioral services team in Santa Rosa, Daisy will continue to provide intensive, in-home support services for children with moderate to severe behavioral challenges.

 In addition, Daisy serves as program coordinator for Santa Rosa Junior College’s HOPE program, which provides support to first-generation, low-income students pursuing careers in health care.
 The program aims to increase the number of bilingual and bicultural professionals in the field.